Geoff Walden

 The rail station at the Rottershausen Munitions Depot.
 (This building was demolished in the summer of 2004.)

-Near the MUNA was a small headquarters complex and housing area for the Luftwaffe personnel.
+Near the Muna was a small headquarters complex and housing area for the Luftwaffe personnel.
 These buildings all still exist in an area now called the Waldsiedlung.
 This was the administration building.
 During the war it was camouflaged to look like a half-timbered Fachwerk house (this was all paint - no wooden beams or boards on the outside).

 On the left, the guard house leading into the headquarters area.
 On the right, the Casino, or military club.